 Yellow lanyards: Please don’t take my photograph

 We ask that all presenters review our Creating Accessible Presentations webinar and submit their presentations in our conference repository.
 We recommend that presenters submit their presentations before or during the conference for attendees to access them.
-We’ll share a link to the OSF repository in the coming months.
+OSF links are organized by conference and are as follows:

 Microphones will be used for all speakers during the opening and closing plenary sessions as well as the breakout sessions.
 Attendees with questions will be required to use a microphone so that their question is more easily heard both at the keynote and in breakout sessions.

 We will livestream the DLF Forum and NDSA’s Digital Preservation 2022 plenaries as well as provide partial or full recordings.
 Please check our site for more information as it gets closer to October.

 The venue is fully wheelchair-accessible.
 When you register, please let us know if there are any mobility assistance needs you may have during the Forum, and we’ll be in contact to help address them as well as we can.
 If you have any questions, please email us at email@example.com.

 If you require an ADA compliant or accessible hotel room and plan to stay at the Renaissance Baltimore Harborplace Hotel, please let the hotel know directly during your room reservation process.
 This includes needs like an accessible restroom, a bathtub, room located close to elevators, a fragrance-free room, etc.